Victim of Financial Fraud? Call Now

 How Do I Know If I Have a Case?

 Contact a securities lawyer to determine if you have a case.
 Kurta Law offers free case evaluations and only collects a fee if our investment fraud attorneys win your case.
-Our attorneys are experts at FINRA arbitration and have a track record of defeating motions to dismiss based on time limits.
+Our attorneys are experts in FINRA arbitration andknow how to defeat FINRA Rule 12206 time-barred motions to dismiss.
 Call (877) 600-0098 or email info@kurtalawfirm.com.

 Securities Lawyer Jonathan Kurta